 Cisco Unified Intelligence Center (Unified Intelligence Center) is a comprehensive, end-to-end reporting solution built using Web 2.0 frameworks.
 It is designed to make the task of creating reports easier for the user.

 The core reporting component of Unified Intelligence Center is bundled with Unified CCX.
 Cisco Unified Intelligence Center serviceability is integrated with the Cisco Unified CCX serviceability page.

 Historical reporting client is the default reporting solution on Unified CCX.
 The Unified CCX administrator should switch to Unified Intelligence Center as the preferred reporting solution before accessing the Unified Intelligence Center web interface.

-To perform this, configure the following from the Cisco Unified CCX Administration
+To perform this, configure the following from the Cisco Unified CCX Administration page:

 Configure Unified Intelligence Center as the reporting client.